jakovcheski/sensorApp/README.md

 # sensorApp
-Android application for printing the results of connection between MPU9250 sensor and Raspberry Pi
+Android application for showing the results of connection between MPU9250 sensor and Raspberry Pi